Weighted Moving Average (WMA) Explained & Reliability Tested

 Why are Heikin Ashi’s WMA results better?

 Why do Heikin Ashi charts perform slightly better with WMA and other indicators like Keltner Channels and Price Rate of Change?
-I believe it is due to the price averaging removing the extreme price highs and lows associated with traditional OHLC bars.
+I believe it is due to the price averaging, which removes the extreme price highs and lows associated with traditional OHLC bars.
 This means fewer trades in consolidating markets and fewer small losses.

 Professional traders may assume, as I did, that the Heikin Ashi chart distorts the pricing because it averages the OHLC of the candles.
 But we can achieve realistic entry and exit criteria by using TrendSpider’s HL2 setting, meaning the average of the price candle high and low.
 I proof-checked individual trades, which were reasonable but not entirely realistic.